Job search strategy

 Networking and outreach

-• Schedule informational interviews with connections for information about the job role trends and opportunities.
+Schedule informational interviews with connections for information about the job role, industry trends, and opportunities.

-• Participate in/join webinars, virtual meetups, or networking events to learn about job role trends and opportunities.
+Participate in webinars, virtual meetups, or networking events to learn about job role requirements and career opportunities.

 Conduct informational interviews

-• Reach out to professionals in your target companies for informational interviews using social media/job hunting platforms (Glassdoor, LinkedIn, Twitter/X, etc.).
+Reach out to professionals in your target industry/companies for informational interviews using social media/job hunting platforms (Glassdoor, LinkedIn, Twitter/X, etc.).

 Job interview preparation